 5 Lessons from Enterprises and Startups

-Digital Disruption and The Pace of Change for Companies of Any Size
+Digital Disruption and The Pace of Change is treacherous for Companies of Any Size

 Here’s a trend that might keep you corporate-types (and your service partners) awake at night: companies are exiting the S&P 500 more quickly than ever.
 In 1958, the average tenure on the list was 61 years, while companies today last an average of 18 years.
 As this trend continues about half of America’s most valuable corporations will be replaced in the next 10 years.
 In his piece for MIT Technology Review, author Antonio Regalado discusses how technological change is shortening the lifespan of great companies.
 More importantly, he hints that we may be seeing Richard Foster’s “creative destruction” process playing out to a tee; large companies are starting to “get crushed” by innovations made elsewhere.